ropensci-archive/roweb2/content/technotes/2019-12-11-http-testing.md

 The main interface in vcr is `vcr::use_cassette()`.
-Pass a code block to `use_cassette` as the second argument and vcr will allow a real HTTP request the first time the block is run, and record the request and reseponse to a file.
+Pass a code block to `use_cassette` as the second argument and vcr will allow a real HTTP request the first time the block is run, and record the request and response to a file.
 Any subsequent running of the same code will use the cached data.

 For example, here we make a request to <https://httpbin.org>